skojaku/multiresolcp/README.rst

 About this library
 ==================

-Python code for the KM algorithm for networks constructed from bipartite networks.
+Python code of the KM algorithm for networks induced by a one-mode projection of bipartite networks.

-Please cite
+Please cite:

 Multiscale core-periphery structure in a global liner shipping network Sadamori Kojaku, Mengqiao Xu, Haoxiang Xia and Naoki Masuda